Site officiel de l'Union européenne See all European Institutions

 As described in the Cotonou agreement The Delegation's mandate is designed to establish a comprehensive partnership, based on three complementary pillars: development cooperation, economic and trade cooperation, and promotion of a more effective political dimension.

-Telma Rayes Gieselmann : Secretary to the Head of Delegation
+Telma Rayes Gieselmann : Personal Assistant to the Ambassador

 Simon Le Grand : Head of Section